ByeongjunGil/Beam-damage/README.md

-estimation of characteristic dose from time-series NBD dataset
+Estimation of characteristic dose from time-series NBD dataset

 ## Requirements